African students say they're facing discrimination as they try to leave Ukraine

 While some students have expressed frustration with their border-crossing experiences, others spoke of the kindness of the Ukrainians.

-The Ukrainian government provided Chokura and some fellow Nigerian students with winter coats and shelter at a hotel as they worked to leave the country, he said.
+The Ukrainian government provided Chukwura and some fellow Nigerian students with winter coats and shelter at a hotel as they worked to leave the country, he said.

 "Western governments should try as much as possible to support Ukraine in any way they can 'cause actually [I] feel like Ukraine is actually doing this alone," he said.
 "And it's not fair because I was expecting the U.S. to intervene, but maybe they're not intervening because it might be a full, blown-out war.
 I understand that, but they should try to support in every way."